urbanairship/php-library2/example/README.rst

 PHP Script Example
 ==================

-This example is a simple PHP script using the Urban Airship PHP library.
+This example is a simple PHP script using the Airship PHP library.
 It has an example composer.json that fetches the library from Packagist.

 Setup